|

 (such as that an integer is divisible by 7 if the number obtained by

-multiplying its last 'digit' by 2 and subtracting the result from the
+multiplying the value of its last digit by 2 and subtracting the result

-number formed by the remaining digits can be evenly divided by 7).
+from the number formed by the remaining digits can be evenly divided by

-And then, one cannot afford to apply a rule which makes use of one or more
+And then, we cannot afford to apply a rule which makes use of one or more

 final digits to a number in a different numeral system than the rule is